stevenschmatz/stevenschmatz.github.io/_posts/2017-12-07-intermediate-dynamic-programming.markdown

 title: Intermediate Dynamic Programming
 date: 2017-12-07 12:24
 comments: true
-external-url: dynamic-programming-2
+external-url: intermediate-dynamic-programming
 categories:
 - Algorithms
 comments: true
 ---

-In my [last post](https://stevenschmatz.github.io/blog/2017/12/06/dynamic-programming-1/), I introduced some basic ideas of dynamic programming and showed how efficient algorithms can emerge from this concept of table-filling.
+In my [last post](https://stevenschmatz.github.io/blog/2017/12/06/introduction-to-dynamic-programming/), I introduced some basic ideas of dynamic programming and showed how efficient algorithms can emerge from this concept of table-filling.
 The goal of this blog post is to extend this idea of table-filling to two-dimensional tables, as well as to trees.
 In this post, I also want to introduce the concept of decorator-based memoization, to simplify DP code.